utinyt/CPU-Ray-Tracer/README.md

 * Ray vs Triangle
 * Ray vs Cylinder
 <br>
-Used Eigen's implementation of sparial data structure to accelerate ray intersection calculation.
+Used Eigen's implementation of spatial data structure to accelerate ray intersection calculation.
 <br><br>

 ## Project 2 - Path tracing
 ![path_tracing](https://github.com/utinyt/CPU-Ray-Tracer/blob/main/output_images/project2_path_tracing.png)<br>
 *(800x600, 512 passes per pixel)*
 <br><br>
-Instead of shooting a single ray, the program shoots ray multiple times and average the colors from each ray.
+Instead of shooting a single ray, the program shoots ray multiple times and averages the colors from each ray.
 Free anti-aliasing comes from slightly changing the direction of the ray so that it doesn't always head to the center of the pixel.<br>
 <br>

 ## Project 3 - Reflection